Preparing Wales to leave the EU

 The UK government has failed to get the UK Parliament’s agreement to its proposed deal to leave the EU.
 This has led the EU to extend the UK’s proposed departure date to 31st October 2019, but the UK could leave earlier if a withdrawal agreement is agreed by MPs.

-However, there is still the possibility of the UK leaving the EU with no deal, a result that would be disastrous for Wales.
+The risk of the UK leaving the EU with no deal by the end of October is now very real, a result that would be disastrous for Wales.

 As a responsible government we are preparing for both an agreed exit and a no deal exit from the EU, taking action to protect the interests of Wales and its people.